Bandit Camp

 4. Camping on-site is encouraged (but not required if you live nearby or would prefer a hotel).
 If camping, please bring your own camping gear.
 A recommended gear list will be sent to you upon enrollment.
 We’ll have separate areas for period correct tents and modern tents.
 We also have a limited number of modern tents that we can loan.

-5. Saturday night dinner included (one of Mac’s famous soups or stews, with bread and accompaniments).
+5. Saturday night dinner is included (one of Mac’s famous soups or stews, with bread and accompaniments).
 Please let us know if you have dietary restrictions, if you are joining us for the Saturday night meal.
 Everyone will need to provide their own lunch for Saturday, as well as their own breakfast and lunch for Sunday.

 6. Saturday night will include some games and campfire time.
 If you are going home on Saturday night, please plan to stay until 9 pm if you care to join us.
 Officially speaking, this is a “dry” event (for liability reasons).